Dr. Scott Petrie, Long Point Waterfowl Executive Director

 Dr. Michael Schummer, Long Point Waterfowl Scientist

-Eastern population Tundra Swans winter along the Atlantic coast of the United States and breed from the North Slope of Alaska to the eastern side of the Hudson Bay in Canada.
+Eastern Population (EP) Tundra Swans (TUSWs) winter at the Great Lakes and along the Atlantic coast of the United States and breed from the North Slope of Alaska to the eastern side of the Hudson Bay in Canada, with migration corridors passing through the Great Lakes and northern Prairies.
 Tundra Swans spend 29% of their time on breeding grounds and 52% on staging grounds.
 Extensive migrations are made in spring when the birds are at their lowest annual body mass and in fall when juveniles are likely continuing to grow and adults are replenishing lipid reserves utilized during the breeding season and wing moult.
 Due to the substantial time spent in migration and the energy requirements associated with this period, migratory habitat is considered especially important to this species.

 between 2000-2002.
 The Tundra Swans in Wilkin’s study were used to determine migratory movement, survival, and population structure.